-Pardot best practice is to keep your folder structure referencing a time period.
-That way, you can quickly navigate to your most recent emails and workflows, or check out what was done in a previous year.
+Pardot best practices are to keep a folder structure that references a time period.
+That way, you can quickly navigate to your most recent emails and workflows, or check out what was done in the previous year.
 This avoids the inevitable “Tradeshow – Email #1 – Spring – 2018 – copy 4 – hr” naming conventions that can get very confusing.
-Instead, in this example, you should name your email HRTradeshow Email #1, associate it with the HR Tradeshow campaign, and place it in the Spring 2018 folder.
+Instead, in this example, you should name your email HR Tradeshow Email #1, associate it with the HR Tradeshow campaign, and place it in the Spring 2018 folder.
 Then, when you copy these emails the following year or for a different tradeshow, you will be able to find the proper assets.

-Advanced segmentation functions and automation capabilities are what makes Pardot the robust tool that it is.
+Advanced segmentation functions and automation capabilities are what make Pardot the robust tool that it is.

-Pardot best practice is to create dynamic lists for groups of users when you can instead of uploading static lists.
+Pardot best practices are to create dynamic lists for groups of users when you can instead of uploading static lists.
 This will ensure that your information stays current and you always have the most accurate list.
 Manual lists may always need to be uploaded following an event, or when acquiring a list from another source.
-However, if the prospect group can be generated in a Salesforce report, it should really be a dynamic list.
+However, if the prospect group can be generated in a Salesforce report, it should be a dynamic list.

 As we discussed above, dynamic lists can be pulled to match all prospects with their CRM status of Contact or Lead.
 They can in fact be pulled based on any identifying criteria such as custom field values, scores, or the sales rep that is assigned to them.
 In addition, a dynamic list can be pulled for prospect behaviors such as accessing a certain file, filling out a certain form, or opening an email.